 - Hong Xiang, Chongqing University

-Attendees will have the opportunity to visit the following posters during the networking breaks:
+Attendees had the opportunity to visit the following posters during the networking breaks:

 - Quantum-Safe Transition for Trust Services

 Rudi Gaspardo, Matteo Todescato, Luca Boldrin and Giuliana Marzola

 Johannes Mueller, Interdisciplinary Centre for Security, Reliability and Trust, University of Luxembourg

 - Efficient Migration of PKIs using Hybrid Cryptography and Key Update